GETTING CONNECTED

 -

-2nd Sundays.
 These Sundays are set aside for fellowship at a local park.
-This is a time to enjoy a "Sabbath's rest" over food and to build a stronger knit community.
-We always begin with a 10-15 minute semonette delivered by a leader or lay member followed by a brief discussion and wrap-up (format may vary).
-The rest of the time is for games, getting to know one another better, praying for one another, getting some exercise, etc.
+This is a time to enjoy a "Sabbath's rest" and to build a stronger knit community.
+We always begin with a 10-15 minute semonette delivered by a leader or lay member followed by a brief discussion and wrap-up.
+The rest of the time is for food, games, getting to know one another better, praying for one another, getting some fresh air exercise, etc.

-In case of inclement weather, we do a variation of our park fellowship at our facility.
+In case of inclement weather, we do a modified "park" fellowship at our facility.

-- A Smaller Community.
 At Fellowship, we have absolutely no aspiration toward the megachurch model; it is simply not our assignment.
-Rather, we firmly believe that we are called to create smaller faith communities that are more conducive to personal discipleship, encouragement, support, accountability, relational and spiritual growth.
+Rather, we firmly believe that we are called to create smaller faith communities that are more conducive to authentic discipleship, encouragement, support, accountability, relational and spiritual growth.

 Therefore, as the Lord draws more people into saving faith and to participate in what He is doing at FELLOWSHIP, the leadership team will work to prayerfully identify and mentor new servant-leaders in preparation for planting a new self-sustaining branch of the ministry at a different location in the Inland Empire.
 Over time, we prayerfully repeat the process with the aim of achieving geographically broader and spritually deeper Kingdom impact.

-- Fellowship Over Food.
 Sharing meals has a way of drawing people together.
 To be welcomed at "the table" is to enjoy a greater since of community, connection, and belonging.
 In addition to our park Sundays, we encourage members to plan occasional outings to local restaurants for lunch after church and/or share meals together in one another's homes.
+To avoid the human tendency toward cliquishness, our members are challenged to make a point of switching it up and sharing meals with a different group of folks every now and then.

 Youth and Adult Sunday School classes from 10:00-11:00 a.m.